denten-books/plain-text/1-chapter.md

 includes lyric poetry and symbolic logic.
 The difficult truth for the contemporary reader is that the computational metaphor, embodied on the level of the device, resists interpretation by conventional means.
-Metaphors of computation frame the deep structure of our basic everyday interaction with computers.
-As with all metaphors, nothing is what it seems: to "save" a document, to "copy" it and to "delete" it, to "surf" or to "browse" the internet, to "turn the page," to "bookmark," to "highlight," and ultimately to "read a book"---these are all metaphors that obscure the underlying material realities of the action.
+Metaphors of computation frame deep structure affecting basic everyday interaction with computers.
+As with all metaphors, nothing is what it seems: to "save" a document, to "copy" it and to "delete" it, to "surf" or to "browse" the internet, to "run" a program, the softness of software and the hardness of hardware, to "turn the page," to "bookmark," to "highlight," and ultimately to "read a book"---these are all metaphors that obscure the underlying material conditions of symbolic exchange.
 The metaphors ingratiate themselves to us in daily use.
 With time they disappear from view: invisible metaphors of invisibility.
-When habituated, they alienate us from the word.
-A new wave of estrangement is needed to once again make visible the literary device.
+When habituated, they alienate us from the symbol.
+A new wave of estrangement is needed to rouse it from its metaphorical slumber.

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).